 A message from CLBC CEO Ross Chilton

-Every year, December 3 marks United Nations International Day of Persons with Disabilities (IDPWD).
-This annual celebration is a time for all of us across British Columbia to recognize the important contributions people with developmental disabilities make to their communities.
+On December 3, Community Living BC marks the United Nations International Day of Persons with Disabilities (IDPD).
+It is being recognized across the world for the 30th year.
+This annual day of recognition is a time for all of us across British Columbia to honour the important contributions people with developmental disabilities make to their communities.